AmberSTR/amber-actuator-core/README.md

 *Updated at  V 0.1.0*

+The calibrate() function will cause the actuator to give up maintaining its current position( or speed/current ), please pay attention to safety.

 After executing the calibrate() function, please wait for about six seconds and query the `attribute.zero_position` again.
 If there is a slight change, it means the calibration has been successful.

 ```python